-- AFS is a distributed network file system.
+- Andrew File Space (AFS) is a distributed network file system.

 - Files that are physically stored on many different AFS servers can be accessed as if they were in a single directory (or virtual drive) on a local computer.